CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

     - Vagrant-libvirt
     - Vagrant-scp

-Refer to the {{<link title="Example Install Scripts" text="Example Install Scripts">}} for an example bash script that installs these package dependencies to be able to support Cumulus VX simulation with Vagrant/libvirt.
+Refer to the {{<link title="Example Install Scripts" text="Example Install Scripts">}} for an example bash script that installs these package dependencies to be able to support Cumulus VX simulation with Vagrant and libvirt.

 ## Manually Start A Golden Standard Topology

-The easiest way to start a Production Ready automation demo after preparing the system is to use the bash script provided.
-The procedure is described in the {{<link url="Quick-Start" text="Quick Start section">}}.
-The bash script performs the following steps automatically:
+The {{<link url="Quick-Start" text="Quick Start section">}} provides the easiest way to start a Production Ready automation demo after preparing the system using the bash script provided.
+However, if you want more control over which nodes start and in which order, you can launch the simulation manually.

-- Checks if the Cumulus Linux Reference Topology submodule is present (if not present, it attempts to download it)
-- Performs a vagrant up for the oob-mgmt-network devices
-- Performs a series of vagrant up commands to bring up the rest of the network simulation
-- Copies the network automation into the simulation using `vagrant scp`

-To have more control over which nodes start and in which order they start, you can launch the simulation manually.
 This method saves CPU and memory resources.

 To manually start a demo topology, such as {{<exlink url="https://gitlab.com/cumulus-consulting/goldenturtle/dc_configs_vxlan_evpnsym" text="EVPN Symmetric Mode">}}, ensure that you also fetch and pull down the included Cumulus Linux base Reference Topology.
 You can do this in one of two ways: